dev-bootcamp-2019/final-project-colinmccrae/README.md

 5. Ensure that you are running Ganache (or Ganache-CLI) on Port 7545 (HTTP://127.0.0.1:7545)

 6. Ensure the Metamask Chrome Plug-in is connected to your Ganache (or Ganache-CLI) instance.
-The requires the same tweleve word seed phrase is used for both.
+The requires the same twelve-word seed phrase is used for both.

 7. To migrate the contacts to the Ganache local blockchain